jekyll-store/engine/README.md

 * `removeItem` - Removes an item from the basket.
 * `setAddress` - Sets the address, specifically the country.
 * `setDelivery` - Sets the delivery method to be used to deliver the order.
-* `setDisplayFilter` - Sets a function to filter the displayed products.
-* `removeDisplayFilter` - Removes a display filter.
 * `loadProducts` - Loads products.
 * `loadCountries` - Loads countries.
 * `loadDeliveryMethods` - Loads delivery methods.